christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

   - Horse remains appear in settlements.
   - Battle-axe culture spreads.

-**The Key Insight for the Asii:** The Yamnaya expansions from the western steppe into Europe and Asia during the Early Bronze Age (~3000 BCE) are believed to have brought with them Indo-European languages and possibly horse husbandry.
-But critically, the Scythians cannot be modeled as LBK + Yamnaya; rather, they are best described as **"Yamnaya" + East Asian**.

 **This means R1a-Z93 was already present further southeast**—it moved out into Asia before the ancestors of Andronovo, Potapovka, Sintashta and Srubnaya acquired EEF.
 In other words, the Asii Dragon Kings emerged from the **eastern steppes**, not the western ones—a fact confirmed by the 2024 discovery at Tunnug 1 (see Chapter 4.2).

 **Method:** Elite dominance, not population replacement.
 R1a/R1b males take elite positions.
 The Asii did not destroy the Farmer societies—they co-opted their infrastructure.
 They killed or subjugated the G2a/J2 ruling class and inserted themselves at the top of existing hierarchies.